 AddressYellowstone National Park, WY 82190, USA

-You can’t get much more of a white Christmas than this.
-In fact, Yellowstone, the country’s first National Park, is simply the epitome of a winter wonderland.
-Your family will enjoy a secluded getaway at Old Faithful Snow Lodge, accessible only by snow coach or snowmobile.
+Dreaming of a white Christmas?
+Yellowstone, the country’s first national park, is the epitome of a winter wonderland.
+Your family can enjoy a secluded getaway at Old Faithful Snow Lodge & Cabins, accessible only by snowcoach.
 Sit by the fire with hot cocoa and look out at the vast wilderness that surrounds you.
 Daily hikes and exploration of the park will reveal ghost trees, which form when the steam from Old Faithful freezes on nearby pine needles.
-The park sparkles with Christmas beauty and is an unforgettable way to experience the holidays.
+Try snowmobiling, photograph bison and other wildlife on a winter photo safari, marvel at starry night skies.
+Yellowstone sparkles with Christmas beauty and is an unforgettable destination for the holidays.

-If snow isn’t your thing, don’t worry, the parks also offer great getaways to escape winter.
-Virgin Islands National Park provides a picturesque beach vacation: white, sandy beaches surrounded by turquoise water.
+If snow isn’t your thing, don’t worry.
+America's national parks also offer great getaways to escape winter.
+With white, sandy beaches surrounded by turquoise water, Virgin Islands National Park provides opportunities for a paradisiacal vacation.
 In fact, with more than 800 subtropical plants, coral reefs, and mangrove swamps, you will feel like you traveled outside the U.S. to a tropical getaway.

 Be sure to visit Trunk Bay, considered one of the world's most beautiful beaches.
-With a 225-yard long snorkeling trail, there is no shortage of unique marine life and underwater beauty to explore.
-Cinnamon Bay is also a prime spot for visitors looking for water sports like sailing, scuba diving, and snorkeling.
+With a 225-yard-long snorkeling trail, there is no shortage of unique marine life and underwater beauty to explore.
+Cinnamon Bay is also a prime spot for Christmastime visitors looking for water sports like sailing, scuba diving, and snorkeling.